solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 At the present day the warm ocean surface flooded with sunshine is at times like a living jelly.
 There is now a good deal of evidence in favour of the view that life was born in the sun-lit seawater* rich in magnesium chloride, carbonic acid and simple nitrogen compounds.
 Presumably the nascent light-sundered atoms and radicals would rapidly build up not only C.O.H. but Mg.
 C.O.H.N.* compounds, and a plankton heliobius would arise, and perhaps from the latter a benthos bathybius in the form of amoebulae.
 The latter would form calcareous shells, as do the young of _Polystomella_ at the present day; and the shells would become mixed up with silica skeletons as now happens.

 *) Plain water is now believed to be a highly complicated material formed of hydrone polyhydrones and hydronols, and is no longer represented by the simple formula H₂O, but by a bewildering series of symbols filling half an octavo page.
 (A dream of fair Hydrone.
-H.E.Armstrong 'Science Progress' 3., 1909.)
+H.E.Armstrong _Science Progress_ 3., 1909.)

 *) Willstäter contrasts the constructive or synthesizing "life with magnesium" with the destructive (abbauende) "life with iron."
-Liebig's 'Annalen,' 350, p.
+Liebig's _Annalen_, 350, p.
 65, 1906.
-Also Schryver 'The Chemistry of Chlorophyll,' 'Science Progress' 3 (2) 1909, p.
+Also Schryver _The Chemistry of Chlorophyll_, _Science Progress_ 3 (2) 1909, p.
 425.

 In 1853 and later Pasteur was led by his researches on the behaviour of crystals and solutions of the tartaric acids and their salts towards polarized light, to formulate his theory of the molecular asymmetry of natural organic products.* He pointed out that this behaviour could be explained by assuming that the atoms of the chemical molecules of optically active substances (e.g. dextro- and laevo-tartaric acids) were arranged in a right or left spiral sense, and that therefore they rotated the plane of polarization; and that in optically inactive bodies such as racemic and meso-tartaric acids there were respectively inter- and intra-molecular blendings of right and left spiralities, and accordingly the plane of polarization was not rotated.

-*) Pasteur.
-'Recherches sur la Dyssymétrie moléculaire des produits organiques naturels.'
+*) Pasteur. _Recherches sur la Dyssymétrie moléculaire des produits organiques naturels_.
 Paris, 1861.
 Rather rare, but the Alembic Club published a translation in 1897.
 See also a commentary on Pasteur's research in Prof. F. R. Japp's "Stereochemistry and Vitalism."
 Brit.
 Assoc.
 Report, 1898, p.
 813.

 In 1858 Kekulé founded his "Structur-theorie" concerning the mode of linking of atoms, and showed it was possible to explain the constitution of organic compounds by assuming that Carbon had four units of affinity.
 In 1874 Le Bel and Van t'Hoff independently established the science of Stereo-chemistry which is concerned with the arrangement of atoms in space.
 The four directed attractive powers of Carbon were assumed to radiate from the centre in more than one plane.
 If these powers acted along lines making equal angles with each other, the four attracted atoms or groups would be at the solid angles of a tetrahedron, the latter being regular or irregular according to whether the atoms or groups were equally or unequally attracted.
 If the four attracted atoms or groups are all different, the carbon atom is termed "asymmetric," and any compound C R₁ R₂ R₃ R₄ could exist in two "enantiomorphs" (opposite forms).
 A continuous curve passing through the four attracted groups will form a screw-like spiral.
 The enantiomorphs are similar in all respects excepting that their crystals are, as with the right and left hand, non-superposable mirror-images of each other, and that their solutions are optically active in an opposite sense.